Benjamin Disraeli: Opposition

-With the fall of the government, Disraeli and the Conservatives returned to the Opposition benches.
-Disraeli would spend three-quarters of his 44-year parliamentary career in Opposition.
+With the fall of the government, Disraeli and the Conservatives returned to the opposition benches, where he would spend three-quarters of his 44-year parliamentary career.
 Derby was reluctant to seek to unseat the government, fearing a repetition of the Who?
 Who?
-Ministry and knowing that shared dislike of Disraeli was part of what had formed the governing coalition.
+Ministry and aware that dislike of Disraeli was part of what united the new government.
 Disraeli, on the other hand, was anxious to return to office.
 In the interim, Disraeli, as Conservative leader in the Commons, opposed the government on all major measures.

 In June 1853 Disraeli was awarded an honorary degree by the University of Oxford.
 He had been recommended for it by Lord Derby, the university's Chancellor.
 The start of the Crimean War in 1854 caused a lull in party politics; Disraeli spoke patriotically in support.
 The British military efforts were marked by bungling, and in 1855 a restive Parliament considered a resolution to establish a committee on the conduct of the war.
-The Aberdeen government made this a motion of confidence; Disraeli led the Opposition to defeat the government, 305 to 148.
+The Aberdeen government made this a motion of confidence; Disraeli led the opposition to defeat the government, 305 to 148.
 Aberdeen resigned, and the Queen sent for Derby, who to Disraeli's frustration refused to take office.
 Palmerston was deemed essential to any Whig ministry, and he would not join any he did not head.
 The Queen reluctantly asked Palmerston to form a government.
 Under Palmerston, the war went better, and was ended by the Treaty of Paris in early 1856.
 Disraeli was early to call for peace but had little influence on events.

 When a rebellion broke out in India in 1857, Disraeli took a keen interest, having been a member of a select committee in 1852 which considered how best to rule the subcontinent, and had proposed eliminating the governing role of the British East India Company.
 After peace was restored, and Palmerston in early 1858 brought in legislation for direct rule of India by the Crown, Disraeli opposed it.
 Many Conservative MPs refused to follow him, and the bill passed the Commons easily.

 Palmerston's grip on the premiership was weakened by his response to the Orsini affair, in which an attempt was made to assassinate the French Emperor Napoleon III by an Italian revolutionary with a bomb made in Birmingham.
 At the request of the French ambassador, Palmerston proposed amending the conspiracy to murder statute to make creating an infernal device a felony.
 He was defeated by 19 votes on the second reading, with many Liberals crossing the aisle against him.
 He immediately resigned, and Lord Derby returned to office.